 This report summarizes the priorities.
-The complete electronic brainstorming and prioritization process is included in Appendix A. Appendix B lists participants and contributors.
+The summary of status and needs presented by each participant are captured in Appendix A. The complete electronic brainstorming and prioritization process is included in Appendix B. Appendix C lists participants and contributors.

 DTR System Priorities